 Although some of its members carried firearms, most were armed only with spears and swords.
 In some areas, the 'Boxers' were reinforced by better-equipped Imperial Chinese troops.

-In June 1900, the growing violence forced foreign diplomats, missionaries, soldiers and Chinese Christians to take refuge in the Legation Quarter of the capital, Beijing, and issue a call for international help.
+In June 1900, the growing violence forced foreign diplomats, missionaries, soldiers and Chinese Christians to take refuge in the Legation Quarter of the capital, Peking (Beijing), and issue a call for international help.

 An eight-nation alliance quickly despatched a 20,000-strong international force to relieve their legations in Beijing.
 It was commanded by Lieutenant-General Sir Alfred Gaselee, a British officer of the Indian Army.

-Initially, the German Field Marshal Alfred von Waldersee was chosen as overall commander.
-But he was detained in Germany with his troops.
+Initially, the German Field Marshal Alfred von Waldersee was chosen as overall commander of the relief force, but he was detained in Germany with his troops.
 Gaselee's subsequent appointment was largely a result of the Western powers' refusal to be led by the higher-ranking Japanese general Yamaguchi Motomi.

 In response to this perceived invasion, the Empress Dowager Cixi (sometime written Tzu Hsi) ordered her imperial forces to block Gaselee’s advance on Beijing.
-However, the Chinese suffered a series of defeats, first at Tientsin in July, then at Peitsang and Yangtsun on 5-6 August.
+However, the Chinese suffered a series of defeats, first at Tientsin (Tianjin) in July, then at Peitsang (Beicang) and Yangtsun (Yangcun) on 5-6 August.